-With a very heavy heart, we all have to admit that caesareans are becoming more about money than about the well-being of the mother and baby.
-So the key to a happy and successful delivery lies in choosing your doctor wisely.
+With a very heavy heart, we all have to admit that, in some places, births are becoming more about money than about the well-being of the mother and baby.
+So, the key to a happy and successful delivery lies in choosing your doctor wisely.

 Look for these signs in your gynec:

-- Make sure that your doctor respects your wishes about a normal delivery.
+- Make sure that your doctor respects your wishes about having a vaginal birth.

 - Check if the rates of caesarean births are high in the hospital you are about to deliver.

-- Trust your instincts about if you like the environment of the hospital and staff.
+- Trust your instincts about the environment of the hospital and staff.

 Pregnancy massages are said to help you get your body relaxed and well in line for a normal delivery.
 They help you stretch in the right places and help the baby get lodged correctly into your pelvis.
 Acupuncture/acupressure believes that certain points near the ankle might trigger labour, so avoid strong foot massages.

-- If you’ve reached the seventh month of your pregnancy, you are good to go for perineal massages.
+- If you’ve reached the seventh month of your pregnancy, you can try perineal massages.

 Water is a vital element of the human body, even more important when you are pregnant.
 Take time to sort out your water intake – staying hydrated is essential for you to pull off a successful delivery.
 If you are not a big fan of drinking plain water, spice it up with fresh juices or recommended healthy organic sports energy drinks!

 An experienced Doula is an invaluable asset for you.
-Their wisdom and experience can help you so much in getting your baby delivered normally.
+Their wisdom and experience can help you very much to achieve a normal delivery.
 A doula can also be your strong and stable support while writhing in the pain of labour – she’ll be your partner in the whole affair, taking care of your birth plan for you.